 SSI is a federal program that pays monthly benefits to people who are 65 or older, or blind, or have a disability and who don't own much or have a lot of income.
 SSI isn't just for adults.
 Monthly benefits can go to disabled and blind children, too.
-For information or to apply, call the numbers above/visit website above to apply.
+For information, call Social Security at the number listed above.